What Is Air Receiver Tank: Full Guidelines

 Vibration Pads

-Vibration pads are not required for all applications, but they are recommended if the air compressor is mounted on top of the tank.
+Vibration pads are not required for all applications, but they are recommended if the compressor is mounted on top of the tank.
 Vibration pads absorb vibrations from the compressor motor and reduce fatigue on the tank.

 ASME Certification for Air Receiver Tanks

-The American Society of Mechanical Engineers, or ASME, is an organization that sets engineering codes and manufacturing standards for a variety of machines, parts, and system components.
+The American Society of Mechanical Engineers, or ASME, is an organization that sets engineering codes and manufacturing standards for a variety of machines, parts and system components.
 ASME acts as an independent quality assurance organization to ensure the safety and quality of manufactured items.
 An ASME certification stamp means that the manufacturer has met all safety and engineering standards for their product.

 ASME has developed a set of codes and standards for pressure vessels, including air receiver tanks.
 The ASME Boiler and Pressure Vessel Certification Program sets rules governing the design, fabrication, assembly, and inspection of pressure vessel components during construction.
 These rules include engineering standards for the thickness of the tank body, welds and joints, connections, and other components of the tank.
 Tank manufacturers must conform to all of the rules to obtain ASME certification.